Bournemouth 0-2 Crystal Palace

 Former England boss Allardyce has built his reputation on teams that are hard to break down, so improving Palace's defensive solidity has been a priority since his arrival at Selhurst Park in December.

-The defensive frailties that long pre-dated his arrival have taken a long time to put right, but this match suggested Allardyce's methods are finally having an impact.
+The defensive frailties that long pre-dated his arrival have taken time to put right, but this match suggested Allardyce's methods are finally having an impact.

 The back three of Dann, Delaney and James Tomkins looked solid throughout, while the protection in front of the defence provided by Yohan Cabaye and James McArthur was tigerish and tireless.